Indra-db/Flecs-Rust/README.md

 ## The Aim

-The plan is to match feature parity of the C++ API, starting with the core library.
+The plan is to match feature parity of the C++ API, starting with the core library while also being fully documented and tested.

 ## Contributions